-MDM Cell has not its own website but the dissemination of information like number of school covered, number of beneficiaries etc. have been displayed even in the website of S.S.A (Sarv Siksha Abhiyan).
+MDM Cell has not its own website to disseminate mid day meal scheme but all informations like number of school covered, number of beneficiaries etc. have been displayed in the website of S.S.A (Sarv Siksha Abhiyan).

 2.15.3 Provisions for community monitoring at school level i.e. Mother Roaster, Inspection register,